spang-lab/LearnMHN/doc/index.rst

 This Python package can be used to work with MHNs.
 It includes functions that were part of the original R implementation as well as functions that make use of state-space restriction to make learning a new MHN from cancer data faster and more efficient.
-There are :ref:`optimizer classes<Available Optimizers in the *optimizers* module>` for data with known sample ages as well as for data without, which make learning a new MHN possible with only a few lines of code.
+The package contains :ref:`optimizer classes<Available Optimizers in the *optimizers* module>`, which make learning a new MHN possible with only a few lines of code.

 .. toctree::